salilab/imp/doc/manual/new_code.md

   particles from the action taken on them, either by accepting a IMP::Refiner, a IMP::SingletonContainer or just an arbitrary IMP::ParticleIndexes object.
-Similarly, rather than writing a Restraint, it may make more sense to write an IMP::PairScore or IMP::UnaryFunction.
+Similarly, rather than writing a Restraint, it may make more sense to write an IMP::PairScore or IMP::UnaryFunction;
+  an IMP::SingletonModifier may be more appropriate than an IMP::Constraint.

 You are encouraged to post to the
 [imp-dev list](http://integrativemodeling.org/contact.html) to find help